WHOIGit/PhytO-ARM/README.md

 ## Observing with Foxglove Studio

 [Foxglove Studio][] is the recommended software for monitoring the PhytO-ARM system.
-To connect to a live system, use the "Foxglove WebSocket" connection type.
+To connect to a live system, use the "ROS Bridge WebSocket" connection type.

-The Foxglove Bridge node uses TCP port 8765.
+The ROS Bridge node uses TCP port 9090.
 Ensure this port is forwarded in your router settings *for trusted clients only*, or use SSH port forwarding:

-    $ ssh -NL 8765:localhost:8765 hades.hablab.whoi.edu
+    $ ssh -NL 9090:localhost:9090 <PhytO-ARM host address>

-In Studio, the connection address is `ws://hades.hablab.whoi.edu:8765` if connecting directly or `ws://localhost:8765` if using the SSH tunnel.
+In Studio, the connection address is `ws://<PhytO-ARM host address>:9090` if connecting directly or `ws://localhost:9090` if using the SSH tunnel.

   [Foxglove Studio]: https://foxglove.dev